Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector

 \section{Introduction}

-The connection between categories of singularities and vanishing cycles is well known, thanks to works of T.~Dyckerhoff (\cite{dy11}), A.~Prygel (\cite{pr11}), A.~Efimov (\cite{efi18}) and many others.
+The connection between categories of singularities and vanishing cycles is well known, thanks to works of T.~Dyckerhoff (\cite{dy11}), A.~Preygel (\cite{pr11}), A.~Efimov (\cite{efi18}) and many others.
 Recently, an instance of this fact has been studied in \cite{brtv}.

 We start by quickly reviewing the main theorem of \cite{brtv}, that served both as a model and as a motivation for the investigations presented later.
 The main purpose of the above mentioned paper is to identify a classical object of singularity theory, namely the $\ell$-adic sheaf of (inertia invariant) vanishing cycles, with the $\ell$-adic cohomology of a non-commutative space (that is defined in \textit{loc. cit.}), the dg category of singularities of the special fiber.
-The main result of A.~Blanc, M.~Robalo, B.~Toën and G.~Vezzosi's paper (\cite[Theorem 4.39]{brtv}) reads as follows \begin{theorem-non} Let $p:X\rightarrow S$ be a proper, flat, regular scheme over an excellent strictly henselian trait $S$.
-There is an equivalence of $i_{\sigma}^*\Rlv_S(\sing{S,0})\simeq \Ql{,\sigma}(\beta)\otimes_{\Ql{,\sigma}} \Ql{,\sigma}^{\textup{h}I}$-modules
+The main result of A.~Blanc, M.~Robalo, B.~To\"en and G.~Vezzosi's paper (\cite[Theorem 4.39]{brtv}) reads as follows: